dazinator/dazinator.github.io/source/_posts/2016-03-19-dnn-extensions-sources-packages-what-are-they.md

 This seems to be a dual purpose for the sources package that doesn't sit right with me.
 Using it to install source code into the website seems like what it is meant for imho - it is a Dnn installation zip after all.

 Using it to provide a third party with your VS solution / project files so that they can open up the solution in an IDE, build and compile the code is a completely different scenario, and I can't see how that second scenario can work reliably just by including a .csproj in a dnn sources install zip - except for in the most simplisitic and basic of scenarios, which rarely happen in the real world.
-Let me explain some of those issues.
+Let me explain some of the issues.

 ## Issues with including Sln / Csproj in the sources package.